ATMOcanes/ATM651/Calendar_2023.md

 # Calendar (reported)

 ## Ongoing assignment (unitl midterm): collect your 10 key grammar terms in [this google doc](https://docs.google.com/document/d/167c9hzHmwGoN1B_j-ZskOJ8Ffwu-GBIl4-UckAuDVK4/edit?usp=sharing)
 10 per student by midterm time.
 Before the test, you will use chatGPT and wikipedia and whatever else to produce a table of vocabulary with definitions in math and words and concepts (sketches) sometimes.
-The grand table of terms will become the exam, as I erase cells and ask you to fill them in during class exam hour like [this](https://github.com/ATMOcanes/ATM651/blob/master/Midterm_Exam_Key.pdf).
+The grand table of terms will become the exam, as I erase cells and ask you to fill them in during class exam hour, like [this](https://github.com/ATMOcanes/ATM651/blob/master/Midterm_Exam_Key.pdf).

 ---------